-- 3. A child who is considered a Dependent ceases to be a Dependent on the date the child becomes insured as an Eligible Employee. - Any Dependent eligible for benefits will be provided benefits based on the date of eligibility, not on the date of notification to the Health Plan and/or PBM with coverage effective the first of the month following receipt of the application by the EMPLOYER. except as required under Wis.
-Stat. § 632.895 (5) and 632.896. - DURABLE MEDICAL EQUIPMENT: Means an item which can withstand repeated use and is, as determined by the Health Plan, primarily used to serve a medical purpose with respect to an Illness or Injury, generally not useful to a person in the absence of an Illness or Injury, appropriate for use in the Participant's home, and prescribed by a Plan Provider. - EFFECTIVE DATE: The date, as certified by the Department of Employee Trust Funds and shown on the records of the Health Plan and/or PBM, on which the Participant becomes enrolled and entitled to the benefits specified in the contract. - ELIGIBLE EMPLOYEE: As defined under Wis.
+- is no longer a full-time student, regardless of age, who was called to federal active duty when the child was under the age of 27 years and while the child was attending, on a full-time basis, an institution of higher education. - 3.
+A child who is considered a Dependent ceases to be a Dependent on the date the child becomes insured as an Eligible Employee. - 4.
+Any Dependent eligible for benefits who is not listed on an application for coverage will be provided benefits based on the date of notification with coverage effective the first of the month following receipt of the subsequent application by the employer, except as required under Wis.
+Stat. § 632.895 (5) and 632.896 and as specified in Article 3.3 (11). - DOMESTIC PARTNER: Means an individual that certifies in an affidavit along with his or her partner that they are in a domestic partnership as provided under Wis.
+Stat. § 40.02 (21d), which is a relationship between two individuals that meets all of the following conditions: - Each individual is at least 18 years old and otherwise competent to enter into a contract. - Neither individual is married to, or in a domestic partnership with, another individual. - The two individuals are not related by blood in any way that would prohibit marriage under Wisconsin law. - The two individuals consider themselves to be members of each other's immediate family. - The two individuals agree to be responsible for each other's basic living expenses. - The two individuals share a common residence.
+Two individuals may share a common residence even if any of the following applies: - Only one of the individuals has legal ownership of the residence. - One or both of the individuals have one or more additional residences not shared with the other individual. - One of the individuals leaves the common residence with the intent to return. - EFFECTIVE DATE: The date, as certified by the Department of Employee Trust Funds and shown on the records of the Health Plan and/or PBM, on which the Participant becomes enrolled and entitled to the benefits specified in the contract. - ELIGIBLE EMPLOYEE: As defined under Wis.
 Stat. § 40.02 (25) or 40.02 (46) or Wis.
 Stat. § 40.19 (4) (a), of an employer as defined under Wis.
 Stat. § 40.02 (28).
 Employers, other than the State, must also have acted under Wis.
 Stat. § 40.51 (7), to make health care coverage available to its employees. - EMERGENCY: Means a medical condition that manifests itself by acute symptoms of sufficient severity, including severe pain, to lead a reasonably prudent layperson to reasonably conclude that a lack of medical attention will likely result in any of the following: - 1.
 Serious jeopardy to the Participant's health.
 With respect to a pregnant woman, it includes serious jeopardy to the unborn child. - 2.
 Serious impairment to the Participant's bodily functions. - 3.
 Serious dysfunction of one or more of the Participant's body organs or parts.